 Zenith of Ajanta though came in 460 – 480 AD, during Vakataka dynasty.
 Then Indian stonecutters had to master art which was almost forgotten.
-For three centuries there were not created any cave temples in India and thus numerous people had to learn unique skills – to learn it in hard way, by doing.
+For three centuries there were not created any cave temples in India and thus numerous people had to learn unique skills – to learn it in a hard way, by doing.

-Originally caves were accessible by separate stairways from below, from the edge of water.
+Originally caves were accessible by separate stairways from below, from the edge of the water.
 Nowadays access is much simpler – along the terrace there leads a road with nearly direct access to most cave temples.

 Chaitya grihas and viharas

 Caves No. 9, 10, 19, 26 are ancient sanctuaries – chaitya-grihas.
 Other caves though are created as monasteries – viharas.